pirxthepilot/wtfis/README.md

 ### All enrichments

-To enable all possible enrichments, use the `-A` or `-all` flag.
+Instead of specifying each enrichment flag individually, you can use the `-A` / `--all` flag to enable all of them, where possible.
 This flag is mutually exclusive with the `--use-*` flags.

 ### Display options